1. How much do lessons cost?

 2. How many lessons will I need?

 This will vary between individuals as everyone learns at different rates and I’m sure you will find some areas of driving easier and therefore quicker to master and find that other areas take a bit longer.
 Typically I find people take 50 hours to get to test standard, if you have had previous driving experience and/or you can get practice outside of lessons it may take you less.
-Please bear in mind that it may also take longer than this.
+Please bear in mind that it may also take longer than this, especially if you have additional needs.

 3. Can I practice with a friend/family member?